Offender (film)

 Offender is a 2012 British action film which follows a hard grafting, 20-year-old working-class man, Tommy Nix, who while avoiding getting mixed up in the wrong crowd sees his girlfriend fall victim to a brutal attack.
-It stars Kimberley Nixon, Joe Cole, Shaun Dooley and Vas Blackwood.
+It stars Kimberley Nixon, Joe Cole, Shaun Dooley, Vas Blackwood and rapper English Frank.
 It is written by Paul Van Carter and directed by Ron Scalpello.